milafternoon/molywood/README.md

 + `ffmpeg` can be installed e.g. from the Ubuntu repository by typing `sudo apt-get install ffmpeg`.

-If any dependencies are missing on your machine, you can also automatically batch-download them by creating a `conda` environment.
+If any dependencies are missing on your machine (or on the workstation you don't have root access to), you can also automatically batch-download them by creating a local `conda` environment.
 To this end, run the following commands from your console:

 `conda env create -f environment.yml`